dylanleclair/tip2thetop/README.md

 Instructions on the installation of Java can be found [here](https://www.java.com/en/download/help/download_options.xml)

 4.)
 Compile the game in the terminal of your choice.
+First load the directory the repository is located in

-Follow the steps below.
+Then follow the steps below.
 ```
 cd tip2thetop
 cd src